-(Java only) session\caching\policy specifies whether a Java ORB caches the session information for secure associations when acting in a client role, a server role, or both.
+session_caching_policy specifies whether an ORB caches the session information for secure associations when acting in a client role, a server role, or both.
 The purpose of session caching is to enable closed connections to be re-established quickly.
 The following values are supported:

-CACHE\NONE(default)
+CACHE_NONE(default)